Rhea Ripley: Raw Women's Champion (2021–2022)

-The Judgment Day and Grand Slam Champion (2022–2024)
+The Judgment Day and Women's World Champion (2022–2024)

 At WrestleMania Backlash on 8 May, Ripley cost AJ Styles his match against Edge and was revealed as a member of The Judgment Day.
 At Hell in a Cell on 5 June, The Judgment Day (Edge, Damian Priest, and Ripley) defeated Styles, Finn Bálor, and Liv Morgan in a six-person mixed tag team match.
 The next night on Raw, Edge introduced Bálor as the newest member of The Judgment Day; Bálor, Priest, and Ripley suddenly attacked Edge, kicking him out of the stable.
 Later that night, Ripley won a fatal four-way match to become the number one contender for Bianca Belair's Raw Women's Championship at Money in the Bank on 2 July.
 However, she was pulled out of the match after being not medically cleared to compete and was replaced by Carmella.

-The stable feuded with the Mysterios (Rey and Dominik) in an attempt to recruit Dominik into their ranks.
+The stable feuded with The Mysterios (composed of Rey and Dominik Mysterio) in an attempt to recruit Dominik into their ranks.
 After Dominik turned heel at Clash at the Castle on 3 September by attacking Edge and Rey, joining The Judgment Day, he took on a gimmick mirroring Eddie Guerrero's Latino Heat while together with Ripley, with Ripley calling herself Dominik's "Mami".
 On 8 October, at Extreme Rules, Dominik, Priest, and Ripley helped Bálor defeat Edge in an "I Quit" match.
 After the match, Ripley attacked Edge's wife, Beth Phoenix, with a con-chair-to.
 During the stable's feud with The O.C.
 (Styles, Luke Gallows, and Karl Anderson), The O.C. introduced the returning Mia Yim as their solution to counter Ripley.
 Ripley would temporarily ally herself with Damage CTRL in the leadup to Survivor Series WarGames on 26 November after Yim had joined the opposing team, but Ripley's team lost to Yim's team in a WarGames match after Becky Lynch pinned Dakota Kai.
 On the following episode of Raw, The Judgment Day defeated The O.C. in an eight-person mixed tag team match, ending their feud.